On this page

 Commissioner for Aboriginal Children and Young People

-Andrew is of the Yorta Yorta community and was the Director of the Koori Justice Unit in the Victorian Department of Justice from 2000 to 2014.
+Andrew was the Director of the Koori Justice Unit in the Victorian Department of Justice from 2000 to 2014.
 There, he was responsible for coordinating the development and implementation of three phases of the Victorian Aboriginal Justice Agreement (AJA).

 Andrew oversaw the growth of the Koori workforce, and the establishment and growth of the Koori Court network within the Magistrate's, Children's and County jurisdictions.
 Andrew's prior roles include: National Operations Manager, Aboriginal Hostels Limited; Victorian State Director, Aboriginal and Torres Strait Islander Commission (ATSIC); Chairperson, Yuroke (Melbourne) Regional Council (ATSIC); Regional Manager for North Queensland and Manager, Policy and Secretariat Unit with the federal Aboriginal Development Commission.